Raschka-research-group/hotspotter/README.md

 ### 1) Hotspotter trained on structural features

 `mlp-allfeatures.joblib`: the multilayer perceptron trained with the best hyperparameter settings on the training set and as evaluated in the research paper.
 This model requires the feature columns  "avg bond number", "Hbond", "residue", "Hphob", "consurf", "B' side chain", "secondary structure",  "asa".
-See the   [[hotspotter/TestDataset.csv](hotspotter/TestDataset.csv)] file for details.
+See the   [[hotspotter/UserData_input_for_hotspotter.csv](hotspotter/UserData_input_for_hotspotter.csv)] file for details.

 Run as

     python hotspotter.py \
-    --csv_path TestDataset.csv \
+    --csv_path UserData_input_for_hotspotter.csv \
     --trained_model mlp-allfeatures.joblib